Print This Page

 10. Are there any rules for martial arts for Hârn?

 HârnMaster Gold includes some rules for martial arts styles and some examples.
-Aaron Kavli has written a Laranian martial arts form.
 A number of people have created their own house rules for martial arts styles for Hârn.
-Some examples can be found at Pax Tharda.
+Unfortunately, all the sites the house rules were published on seem to have disappeared.
+If you have a pointer to some decent rules, feel free to contact the author of this FAQ.

 11. Is there a way to improve attributes for a HârnMaster character?